Mechanics: Quantum

 Modern descriptions of such behavior begin with a careful definition of such quantities as displacement (distance moved), time, velocity, acceleration, mass, and force.
 Until about 400 years ago, however, motion was explained from a very different point of view.
-For example, following the ideas of Greek philosopher and scientist Aristotle, scientists reasoned that a cannonball falls down because its natural position is in the Earth; the sun, the moon, and the stars travel in circles around the earth because it is the nature of heavenly objects to travel in perfect circles.
+For example, following the ideas of Greek philosopher and scientist Aristotle, scientists reasoned that a cannonball falls down because its natural position is in the Earth; the Sun, the Moon, and the stars travel in circles around the Earth because it is the nature of heavenly objects to travel in perfect circles.

 Often cited as father to modern science, Galileo brought together the ideas of other great thinkers of his time and began to calculate motion in terms of distance travelled from some starting position and the time that it took.
 He showed that the speed of falling objects increases steadily during the time of their fall.
 This acceleration is the same for heavy objects as for light ones, provided air friction (air resistance) is discounted.
 The English mathematician and physicist Isaac Newton improved this analysis by defining force and mass and relating these to acceleration.
 For objects traveling at speeds close to the speed of light, Newton's laws were superseded by Albert Einstein's theory of relativity.
 [A sentence illustrating the computational complication of Einstein's theory of relativity.]
 For atomic and subatomic particles, Newton's laws were superseded by quantum theory.
 For everyday phenomena, however, Newton's three laws of motion remain the cornerstone of dynamics, which is the study of what causes motion.

 Relativistic

-In analogy to the distinction between quantum and classical mechanics, Albert Einstein's general and special theories of relativity have expanded the scope of Newton and Galileo's formulation of mechanics.
+Akin to the distinction between quantum and classical mechanics, Albert Einstein's general and special theories of relativity have expanded the scope of Newton and Galileo's formulation of mechanics.
 The differences between relativistic and Newtonian mechanics become significant and even dominant as the velocity of a body approaches the speed of light.
 For instance, in Newtonian mechanics, the kinetic energy of a free particle is E = 1/2mv^{2}, whereas in relativistic mechanics, it is E = (γ − 1)mc^{2} (where γ is the Lorentz factor; this formula reduces to the Newtonian expression in the low energy limit).

 For high-energy processes, quantum mechanics must be adjusted to account for special relativity; this has led to the development of quantum field theory.